Samsung heir arrested in corruption probe

 - Posted 17 Feb 2017 06:45

-SEOUL: The heir of South Korean giant Samsung was arrested on Friday as part of a probe into corruption and influence-peddling that caused President Park Geun Hye to be impeached.
+SEOUL: The heir of South Korean giant Samsung was arrested on Friday (Feb 17) as part of a probe into corruption and influence-peddling that caused President Park Geun-hye to be impeached.

 Lee, Samsung Electronics' vice-chairman, is accused of paying nearly US$40 million in bribes to Park's secret confidante to secure policy favours.